Muhammedsuwaneh/wpf-generative-ai-app/README.md

 ## Prerequisites / how to run

-Get your OpenAI API KEY/TOKEN from [here](https://platform.openai.com/docs/overview)
+** Get your OpenAI API KEY/TOKEN from [here](https://platform.openai.com/docs/overview)

-Place the OpenAI API KEY/TOKEN in the project's .env file with "API_KEY" as it's key.
+** private string API_KEY = "YOUR_API_KEY".
+Note: This should only be used in development.
+For production, consider using safer methods of retrieving your API.

-Use Visual studio execute the solution GenAI_ImageGenerator.csproj
+** Use Visual studio execute the solution GenAI_ImageGenerator.csproj

-Update any necessary dependencies using Visual Studio's Nuget Package Manager or Package Manager Console
+** Update any necessary dependencies using Visual Studio's Nuget Package Manager or Package Manager Console

 ### List all packages/dependencies